Rate Limits

 Overview

 The MsGine API uses rate limiting to protect infrastructure and ensure fair usage.
-Rate limits are applied per API token.
+Rate limits are applied per API key.

 Default Limits